-- 72. The whooping crane (Grus americana) is a critically endangered bird that has been on the endangered species list since 1967.
+- 78. The whooping crane (Grus americana) is a critically endangered bird that has been on the endangered species list since 1967.
 Whooping cranes live only in North America.
 There are fewer than 350 birds in the main surviving wild population of whooping cranes, and studies have found that the population needs to reach at least 1,000 individuals to sustain itself in the wild.
 Twice a year, this wild population migrates between winter habitat on the Texas coast and summer habitat in central Canada.
-This migratory path takes them along the proposed Keystone XL route. - 73.
+This migratory path takes them along the proposed Keystone XL route. - 79.
 For years, the Service, the Canadian Wildlife Service, and not-for-profit groups dedicated to studying and protecting the whooping crane have been collecting data on bird sightings and from radio tags placed on individual birds.

-This data shows that over 800 miles of the proposed Keystone XL route analyzed in the 2014 EIS fall within the central flyway of the whooping crane migration corridor, where the majority of whooping crane sightings have occurred.

-- 74. The primary cause of death for whooping cranes is collision with power lines.
+This data shows that more than three hundred miles of the proposed Keystone XL route analyzed in the 2014 EIS fall within the central flyway of the whooping crane migration corridor, where the majority of whooping crane sightings have occurred. - 80.
+The primary cause of death for whooping cranes is collision with power lines.
 Whooping cranes collide with power lines because they do not see them in time to avoid them.
 These collisions usually occur as whooping cranes are making short, low-altitude flights between foraging and roosting areas, most frequently around sunrise and sunset, when light levels are lower.
-Collisions are particularly likely to occur in bad weather that further decreases visibility (such as fog, snow, and rain) and in high winds (which make it harder for the birds to control their flight). - 75.
-Because moving diluted bitumen hundreds of miles requires significant amounts of energy, the Keystone XL pipeline would be powered by and require the construction of approximately twenty pump stations in the United States, which in turn will require the construction of hundreds of miles of new power lines.
-Nearly 400 miles of these new power lines will lie within the whooping cranes' main migratory corridor.
-Additional pump stations and associated power lines will be constructed in Canada, in areas that are also within the main migratory corridor.
+Collisions are particularly likely to occur in bad weather that further decreases visibility (such as fog, snow, and rain) and in high winds (which make it harder for the birds to control their flight).

-- 76. These power lines represent new collision hazards and are likely to kill whooping cranes.
-The Service once estimated that there are seventy-four places along the Keystone XL route where new power lines present collision hazards for migrating whooping cranes. - 77.
+- 81. Because moving diluted bitumen hundreds of miles requires significant amounts of energy, the Keystone XL pipeline would be powered by and require the construction of approximately twenty pump stations in the United States, which in turn will require the construction of hundreds of miles of new power lines.
+Many of these new power lines will lie within the whooping cranes' main migratory corridor. - 82.
+These power lines represent new collision hazards and are likely to kill whooping cranes.
+The Service once estimated that there are seventy-four places along the Keystone XL route where new power lines present collision hazards for migrating whooping cranes. - 83.
 The severity of these new collision threats is compounded by the fact that many of these new power-line segments would cross the cranes' roosting and foraging habitat, including important wetland areas.
-Cranes will inevitably be harmed as they conduct low-altitude flights between these areas around sunrise and sunset, when they are at high risk of collision. - 78.
-Keystone XL's construction and operation will also damage whooping-crane habitat, including by fragmenting and degrading native grasslands and wetlands that provide important feeding and resting locations during the cranes' migration.
+Cranes will inevitably be harmed as they conduct low-altitude flights between these areas around sunrise and sunset, when they are at high risk of collision.

+- 84. Keystone XL's construction and operation will also damage whooping-crane habitat, including by fragmenting and degrading native grasslands and wetlands that provide important feeding and resting locations during the cranes' migration.
 Near-inevitable spills and leaks from the pipeline, as well as construction activities in and near rivers and streams, would pollute waters, wetlands, and other essential habitat areas and could result in the loss of roosting or feeding grounds.
 A large spill would be disastrous for the birds.
-As an example, the 2010 tar sands crude oil spill in Michigan's Kalamazoo River resulted in significant harm to migratory birds that move between the United States and Canada, including Canada geese, and contamination of essential habitat areas.

-79. Because there are so few wild migratory whooping cranes alive today, and the birds reproduce and rebuild their numbers so slowly, many scientists believe that the loss of as few as one adult breeding whooping crane could jeopardize the survival of this iconic species.
+As an example, the 2010 tar sands crude oil spill in Michigan's Kalamazoo River resulted in significant harm to migratory birds that move between the United States and Canada, including Canada geese, and contamination of essential habitat areas. - 85.
+Because there are so few wild migratory whooping cranes alive today, and the birds reproduce and rebuild their numbers so slowly, many scientists believe that the loss of as few as one adult breeding whooping crane could jeopardize the survival of this iconic species.